A cookie filled with strawberry and apricot jam, shaped like a pinwheel, is a festive cookie for any celebration.

 Keywords: cookies, jam filled cookies, easy recipe, pinwheel cookies,

-I’m thinking pinwheel cookies filled with jam would be terrific for bridal showers or baby showers.
+I’m thinking you could also make these festive pinwheel cookies filled with jam for bridal showers or baby showers.
 There’s always something to celebrate.
 So whip up a batch of these festive delicious cookies and have the kids help.
 A fun time in the kitchen making memories.

 I drizzled the top of the cookies with a simple sugar glaze.
 Then sprinkled the tops with sugar crystals.